Tips for Introducing an Older Child to a New Sibling - Baby Chick

 A new baby is time-consuming, but you must ensure your older one feels loved.
 Spend time with your oldest to remind her that she is still your baby and still has your love.
 If she begins to act out, she is missing you and dealing with some hard feelings of jealousy.
 By making sure to take the time to make her feel special, everyone will benefit, and the transition will be a little bit easier.

-Having a new baby is an exciting time for everyone in the family.
-It can also be a very stressful time trying to navigate taking care of two children.
-Following the tips above, you can help facilitate a great relationship between siblings and ensure everyone feels included and valued.
+Having a new baby is exciting for everyone in the family.
+However, adjusting to managing two children can also be very stressful.
+By following the tips above, you can help facilitate a great relationship between siblings and ensure everyone feels included and valued.

 Share